 Python finally Keyword

-block in Python is used in exception handling to define cleanup code that should run no matter what, whether an exception occurred or not.
+The finally block in Python is used in exception handling to define cleanup code that should run no matter what, whether an exception occurred or not.

-Why Use finally
+Why Use finally?

 - It ensures important final steps like closing files, releasing resources, or cleanup tasks are always executed.